erincatto/box2d/docs/overview.md

 directory is consider internal.

 Public features are supported and you can get help with these on the Discord server.
 Using internal code directly is not supported.
+However, feel free to study the code and ask questions.
+I'm happy to share all the details of how Box2D works internally.

 ## Units
 Box2D works with floating point numbers and tolerances have to be used